 When it comes to email marketing services, ActiveCampaign offers la crème de la crème.

-ActiveCampaign helps businesses across the planet make meaningful connections via email networking and optimize their customers’ experiences thanks to powerful email service features and enhanced functionalities.
+ActiveCampaign helps businesses across the planet optimize their customers’ experiences thanks to powerful email features.

 It offers companies the best mix of email marketing tools and services such as pre-built automation, a comprehensive collection of email templates, and effective contact management.

 ActiveCampaign has the highest email deliverability rates in the industry over time.

 And overall, their software beats all other tools by striking the perfect combination of automation and human touch and by combining customer insights with your business at a price everyone from novice marketers to professionals can afford.

 SendFox is an email marketing tool that allows you to create, schedule, automate, and send an unlimited number of personalized emails.

 It is great when it comes to sending weekly broadcast emails or sending your campaign emails in a loop with little to no cost.

 In a sense, it’s a less advanced version of ActiveCampaign.
 And it has no advanced features such as contact scoring, list segmentation, CRM, etc.

 ConvertKit is the ideal email marketing software for beginners and businesses with a small budget.